Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_3/README.md

 # Adding Motion to Player
 Now we are going to add life to our player, we will begin by adding motions to the player.
-But before we start writing some code let us look at the concept behing moving (translating) the player.
+But before we start writing some code let us look at the concept behind moving (translating) the player.

 ## Translating a Point